 For the first time, Odyssey 2020 will feature a tutorial day on Nov 01, 2020, before the Odyssey 2020 workshop.
 With this, we aim to further strengthen Odyssey 2020 as an ISCA Tutorial and Research Workshop (ITRW).
 The tutorial day features short lectures focusing on recent advances in speech technology.
-A tentative program is presented below.

 Anti-spoofing in automatic speaker recognition